yooonie/Inkscape/README.md

 #Descriptions
 - Raster 2 Laser GCode generator is an extension to generate Gcode for a laser cutter/engraver (or pen plotter), it can generate various type of outputs from a simple B&W (on/off) to a more detailed Grayscale (pwm)
 - This Fork is created for anet a8 with this add :
--- a --
+- Add laser On/Off command for anet a8 (M106, M107)
+- Add Depth value (todo)
+- Add number of passes (todo)

 #Installing: